jackdewinter/application_properties/newdocs/src/index.md

 feel are important to point out are:

-- Our [Getting Started](./getting-started.md) document covers what we believe are necessary topics that provide a comprehensive foundational of why we created the `application_properties` package.
+- Our [Getting Started](./getting-started.md) document covers what we believe are necessary topics that provide a comprehensive foundation of why we created the `application_properties` package.
 - Our [User Guide](./user-guide.md) document provides information on how to interact with `application_properties` package.